 The absentee rate is an indicator we use to learn about our employees' well-being.
 The absentee rate is calculated as the percentage of work time that an employee is absent due to sickness or an accident.
 Sickness includes both short-term and long-term sickness as well as sickness during pregnancy.
-In 2022, the absentee rate was 4.8% (2021: 3.8%).
-The continuing Covid-19 situation in the first quarter of 2022 and the ongoing implementation of a new strategy and the related cultural transformation across the company had an impact on this increase, and other companies also observed increases in absentee rates.
-Cembra has set internal targets with the aim of reducing the absentee rate and pursued five training workshop on absence management for 34 leaders.
+In 2023, the absentee rate was 3.4% (2022: 4.8%).
+Cembra has set internal targets with the aim of reducing the absentee rate.
+In 2023, four training workshop on absence management for 38 leaders were pursued.